 After breakfast, consider booking a spa experience at one of Sedona’s impressive spas or resorts.
 If you happen to be staying at the Enchantment Resort, their Mii Amo Spa is rated the number one spa in America, but it’s an exclusive treat for hotel guests only.

-Other great spas in Sedona include Sedona’s New Day Spa, L’Auberge de Sedona Resort or Amara Resort and Spa.
+Sedona is know for it’s amazing spas so, if it’s your thing, definitely add it to your 3-day Sedona itinerary.
+Other great spas in Sedona include Sedona’s New Day Spa, L’Auberge de Sedona Resort, or Amara Resort and Spa.

 Head to Wildflower Bread Co. for a casual lunch.
-A relaxed bakery-style eatery with a sandwich and salad focused menu popular for their freshly baked bread and aromatic coffees.
+A relaxed bakery-style eatery with a sandwich and salad-focused menu popular for its freshly baked bread and aromatic coffees.

 On your last afternoon in Sedona, you have two wildly different options: hike Bear Mountain or winery hopping in Valley Verde.

-Bear Mountain is a calf-killing, 4.9 mile out and back trail in the Coconino National Forest.
+Bear Mountain is a calf-killing, 4.9 miles out and back trail in the Coconino National Forest.
 It’s a challenging but rewarding hike with three unique summits.
 This hike will take 4-5 hours.

 Page Springs Cellars is known for having fun events and live music on weekends.
 Alcantara Vineyards, reminiscent of a Tuscan farmhouse, is one of the most beautiful places in Sedona.